Google Ads strategy for profitable SME growth

-- Machine learning: ML algorithms analyze data for better targeting, smart bidding strategies, and ROI optimization
+- Machine learning: ML algorithms analyse data for better targeting, smart bidding strategies and ROI optimisation

-- Long-tail strategy: Specific 3+ word keywords have lower CPC and higher conversion rates
+- Long-tail strategy: Specific 3+ word keywords have lower CPC and higher conversion rate

-- Technical optimization: Landing pages, speed, mobile-friendliness, and Quality Score are crucial
+- Technical optimisation: Landing pages, speed, mobile-friendliness and Quality Score are crucial

-- Continuous improvement: A/B testing, experimentation, and adaptability are key to success
+- Continuous improvement: A/B testing, experimenting and adaptability are key to success

 The world of Google Ads has undergone an unprecedented transformation in 2026.
-With the introduction of AI Mode, extensive AI Overviews, and revolutionary bidding strategies, the digital advertising world stands on the cusp of a new era.
-For Dutch and Belgian companies, this presents both opportunities and challenges to maximize their online visibility.
+With the introduction of AI Mode, expanded AI Overviews and revolutionary bidding strategies, the digital advertising world is on the cusp of a new era.
+For Belgian businesses this means both opportunities and challenges to maximise their online visibility.

-While traditional optimization focused on manual adjustments of keywords and bids, modern Google Ads optimization revolves around the smart deployment of AI-driven tools.
-Performance Max campaigns dominate the landscape, while Smart Bidding Exploration opens new possibilities for advertisers willing to step out of their comfort zone.
+Where traditional optimisation focused on manual adjustments of keywords and bids, modern Google Ads optimisation is about intelligently deploying AI-driven tools.
+Performance Max campaigns dominate the landscape, while Smart Bidding Exploration opens new possibilities for advertisers willing to leave their comfort zone.

-This transformation affects all aspects of online marketing, from SEO strategies to e-commerce optimization.
+This transformation touches all aspects of online marketing, from SEO strategies to e-commerce optimisation.

 The new reality of Google Ads in 2026

-"AI is no longer something that helps with campaigns; it's what drives successful campaigns," states Vidhya Srinivasan, VP Ads at Google.
-This shift is fundamental to how we view ad optimization.
+“AI is no longer something that helps with campaigns, it is what drives successful campaigns,” states Vidhya Srinivasan, VP Ads at Google.
+This shift is fundamental to how we look at advertising optimisation.

-The introduction of AI Mode has completely redefined the search experience.
-Users searching via AI Mode spend 2 to 3 times more time on websites they discover through ads.
-This offers significant opportunities for performance marketing strategies, especially in combination with AI-driven content creation.
+The introduction of AI Mode has completely redesigned the search experience.
+Users searching via AI Mode spend 2 to 3 times longer on websites they discover through advertising.
+This offers noticeable opportunities for performance marketing strategies, especially in combination with AI-driven content creation.

-“Machine learning is not only essential for bridging data gaps but also elevates data interpretation to a new level.
-With this, GA4 can offer advanced insights by detecting anomalies, generating predictions, and spotting trends.”
+“Machine learning is not only essential for bridging data gaps, but also takes data interpretation to a new level.
+This allows GA4 to provide advanced insights by detecting anomalies, generating predictions and spotting trends.”

 Performance Max evolution: from black box to transparency

 One of the biggest frustrations for advertisers was the lack of insight into Performance Max campaigns.
 Google has listened and now offers channel-specific reporting within Performance Max.
-This finally means visibility into how ads perform across Search, Display, YouTube, and Discovery.
+This finally provides visibility into how ads perform on Search, Display, YouTube and Discovery.

 The new Power Pack replaces the Power Pair and consists of: